serv-c/docs/docs/services/worker/hooks/oncomplete.md

     "type": "sendmessage",
-    "route": "my-route", // the route to send to upon completion "method": "my method", // the method to send the below payload }
+    "route": "my-route", // the route to send to upon completion "method": "my method", // the method to send the below payload

+    // inputs is a non required filed. if specified, this is what is
+    // passed into 'my method' at 'my-route'.
+Otherwise, it is as described
+    // below,
+    "inputs": {
+        "id": "string",
+        "method": "my method",
+        "inputs": {}
+    }
+}
 ```